Thursday, February 13, 2025

 Now that I am older I am finding it much easier to pull off a look.
 I never really thought, and still don't think, that hats are a young man's purview.
 My widely flanged horseshoe moustache helps.
 Young men usually have very thick, luxuriant hair.
 Show it off.
 Like Kennedy at his inaugural, take off the top hat.
 Go hatless.

 I am a student of memory.
 My memory beguiles me, or I suppose, in the words of Clarence from Richard III, it environs me.
-But unlike those spirits, my memory is not a foul fiend.
-Tempered by time and distance, it troops back as innocuous presences, overwhelmed by life.
-My own.
+But unlike Clarence's spirits, my memory is not a foul fiend.
+Tempered by time and distance, it troops back as innocuous presences, a pale second cousin to my waking life.
 It knows its place, my memory does.
 Nonetheless, in the waking world my mind is flooded with vivid recollections.
 And as I lay in the warm cocoon of my bed, I recall what had transpired in my head as I woke.

 Glenn, Glenn.
 He was smirking at me.
 "You're a little faggot then?
-You're a faggot aren't you?"
-I was in the school yard, and being on a lower social rung I kept my mouth shut.
-He seemed a man to me.
-Smoking brazenly in middle school, at what 14?
-He had stubble on his chin.
+You're a fag aren't you?"
+I was in the schoolyard, and being on a lower social rung I kept my mouth shut.
+He was a dark, curly-haired French-Canadian, and had stubble on his chin.
+Smoking brazenly in middle school, at what - 14?
 Smelling bad, or at least his gym clothes did, in that smelly corner of his.

 It was the change room.
 I remember now.
 The fluorescent lamp that lit that reeking space was dying.
 It flickered in snaps of light, spasmodically.
 I was in the air held fast by a dozen hands as I heard the sharp sound of the shower slipping on.

 I am a tender-hearted soul; I know it.
 I've always known it.
 That hasn't helped.
 I had a sweet girlfriend, her name was Vicky.
 Long straight hair.
 Smaller than me.
 That last comment means she was good to dance with.
 And we had a song, from Captain Fantastic.
-We would turn slow circles on the gym floor, me looking up at the unlit lamps.
-It was a Sock Hop, which seemed terribly dated to me then, but so many things were about the 50s in the middle of that decade.
+We would turn slowly on the gym floor, me looking up at the unlit lamps.
+It was a Sock Hop, which seemed terribly dated to me then, but so many things were about the 50s in the 70s.

 My mother had known about the dance.
 She bought me a pair of platform shoes, the kind you would see at Woolworths or Kmart.
 Knock offs of knock offs of something Gene Simmons would wear.
 Some sort of leatherette or vinyl, I think.
 Instead I wore a pair of socks she had gotten me, appropriate I thought.
 And oddly then, with seeming prescience, I remember they were rainbow-coloured.
 Each toe had its own knitted space, like the shoes Cornelius wore in Planet of the Apes.